Beyond Burgers: AI Food Styling for Diets and Cuisines

 4. Yummify workflows: from one honest capture to many diet & cuisine variants

 You don’t need a studio or DSLR to get reliable AI food styling.
 You need one honest plate, decent light, and a repeatable habit your team can follow on a busy shift.
+This workflow works equally well for gluten-free AI food images as it does for vegan or halal variants.

 A simple capture-to-export workflow